entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Buchwitz, M., & Voigt, S. (2018).
 On the morphological variability of Ichniotherium tracks and evolution of locomotion in the sister group of amniotes.
 PeerJ, 6, e4346. https://doi.org/10.7717/peerj.4346

+Bulanov, V. V. (2003).
+Evolution and systematics of seymouriamorph parareptiles.
+Paleontological Journal, 37(Suppl.
+1), S1-S105.

+Bulanov, V. V. (2025).
+To the revision of the middle Permian bolosaurids (Tetrapoda, Bolosaurida) of Eastern Europe.
+Paleontological Journal, 59(1), 67-78.

+Bulanov, V. V., Kovalenko, E. S., MacDougall, M. J., Golubev, V. K., Fröbisch, J., Podurets, K. M., & Bakaev, A. S. (2022).
+Tooth replacement and reparative dentine formation in the middle Permian bolosaurids of European Russia.
+Historical Biology, 35(5), 748-761.

+Bulanov, Y. V., Kurochkin, E. N., & Bolkhovitinov, Y. A. (2022).
+New parareptiles (Parareptilia, Bolosauridae) from the Upper Kazanian Stage of the East European Platform.
+Paleontological Journal, 56(1), 1–13. https://doi.org/10.1134/S003103012201004X

 Burdelnaya, N.S., Bushnev, D.A., Mokeev, M.V., and Kuzmin, D.V., 2019.
 Organic geochemistry of the Pechora basin coal and hypercoal as a perspective product of coal chemistry.
 Vestnik of Institute of Geology Komi SC UB RAS, 10: 3-10.

 Böttcher, R. (2014).
 Phyllodont tooth plates of Bobasatrania scutata (Gervais, 1852) (Actinoperygii, Bobasatraniiformes) from the Middle Triassic (Longobardian) Grenzbonebed of southern Germany and eastern France, with an overview of Triassic and Palaeozoic phyllodont tooth plates.
 N. Jb.
 Geol.
 Paläont.
 Abh.
-274, 291–311. doi:10.1127/njgpa/2014/0454
+274, 291–311. https://doi.org/10.1127/njgpa/2014/0454

 Bürgin, T. (1992).
 Basal ray-finned fishes (Osteichthyes; Actinopterygii) from the Middle Triassic of Monte San Giorgio (Canton Tessin, Switzerland).
 Systematic palaeontology with notes on functional morphology and palaeoecology.
 Schweizerische Paläontologische Abhandlungen.
 114, 1–164